crate/cloud-reference/docs/subscription-plans.rst

 ==================

-When signing up for the CrateDB Cloud offer on the marketplace of our cloud providers, you have a choice of two different plans.
+When signing up for the CrateDB Cloud offer on the marketplace of our cloud providers, you have a choice of four different plans.
 Each plan is preconfigured for different use cases, depending on what your product needs are.
 By presenting plans in terms of ready-made configurations of database storage, memory, and computation capacity, the customer is spared the complexity of finding the exact required hardware combinations themselves.

 At the same time, the plans also offer flexibility, since your use case may change.
 Not only is it possible to switch plans, but within a given plan you